isabella232/aspnet-webhooks-rest-sample/README.md

 ## Key components of the sample

-The following files contain code that pertains to the main purpose of the sample: creating subscriptions and receiving notifications.
+The following files contain code that shows how to work with Microsoft Graph webhooks.

 **Controllers**
 - [```NotificationController.cs```](https://github.com/OfficeDev/Microsoft-Graph-ASPNET-Webhooks/blob/master/GraphWebhooks/Controllers/NotificationController.cs) Receives notifications.